HWDance/jax-fsm-mcmc/README.md

 # JAX-FSM-MCMC: Vectorized MCMC without synchronization barriers

 This repository contains JAX implementations of several stochastic-length proposal MCMC algorithms (i.e. HMC-NUTS and Slice sampling variants) for more efficient execution on SIMD architectures, when vectorizating with `vmap`.
-The implementation method is based on the paper "Efficiently Vectorized MCMC on Modern Accelerators" [https://www.arxiv.org/abs/2503.17405](https://www.arxiv.org/abs/2503.17405).
+The implementation method is based on the paper "Efficiently Vectorized MCMC on Modern Accelerators" [https://www.arxiv.org/abs/2503.17405](https://www.arxiv.org/abs/2503.17405), due to appear as a Spotlight paper at ICML 2025.

 ### TL;DR